-- Patches or spots on the face, neck, or upper body
+- Unfamiliar patches or spots on the face, neck, or upper body

 - Patches or spots often symmetrical when occurring on the face

-Melasma – or the “mask of pregnancy” - is not associated with any health complications and is not a sign of cancer.
+Many dark skin spots are not associated with any health complications and are not a sign of cancer.
 Nonetheless, a woman may be concerned about the way the spots affect their appearance, especially if they emerge on the face and neck.
-This can lead to low self-esteem and less self-confidence.
+This can lead to lower self-esteem.

-Women who have large or embarrassing spots may wish to learn how to treat or prevent them.
-Continue reading to find some useful prevention methods and management techniques that may help with dark spots.
+Women who have large or embarrassing spots may wish to learn how to treat or prevent more of them.
+Continue reading to find some useful prevention methods and management techniques that may help with hyperpigmentation.